Beauty and the Beast (2017 film): Other territories

 In the United Kingdom and Ireland, the film recorded the biggest opening ever for a PG-rated film, the biggest Disney live-action opening of all time, the biggest March opening weekend, the biggest opening for a musical (ahead of 2012's Les Misérables), the number one opening of 2017 to date and the fifth-biggest-ever overall with £19.7 million ($24.5 million) from 639 theatres and almost twice that of The Jungle Book (£9.9 million).
 This included the second-biggest Saturday ever (£7.9 million), only behind Star Wars: The Force Awakens.
 It witnessed a decline in its second weekend, earning £12.33 million ($15.4 million).
 Though the film was falling at a faster rate than The Jungle Book, it had already surpassed the said film and its second weekend is the third-biggest ever (behind the two James Bond films Skyfall (2012) and Spectre).

-In India, despite facing heavy competitions from eight new Indian release, the film managed to take an occupancy of 15% on its opening day, an impressive feat despite its competition.
+In India, the film managed to take an occupancy of 15% on its opening day.
 It earned around ₹1.5 crore nett on its opening day from an estimated 600 screens which is more than the three Indian releases—Machine, Trapped, and Aa Gaya Hero—combined.
 Disney reported a total of ₹9.26 crore gross for its opening weekend there.
 It was ahead of all new releases and second overall behind Badrinath Ki Dulhania and its Indian gross was around ₹17.63 crore.

 In Russia, despite receiving a restrictive 16 rating, the film managed to deliver a very successful opening with $6 million.